modelint/dataflow-semantics/README.md

 Remember data flow diagrams from the '80s?
 That's okay, not many people do.
 If you are familiar with UML activity diagrams these are a weird fusion of flowcharts from the 60-70's and data flow diagrams from the 70-80's.
+Not familiar with those either?
+Yeah, nobody much cares about those either, yawn...

-But data flow diagrams on their own are simple and powerful.
+**BUT** data flow diagrams on their own are simple and powerful.

 We use them for Executable UML model actions such as: filter instances, compute value, test value/if-then, send signal, traverse relationship, invoke class method, and so forth.
 By separating out this domain, however, you could configure your data flow graphs for any kinds of actions.